bdero/html5fun/README.md

 Purpose
 -----------------------------------
 I was thinking about developing a small entity management system to be licensed under GNU GPLv3 for making free (as in freedom) html5 games.
-I soon stumbled across jsGameSoup, realizing that this had already been done (and quite well at that!)
+I soon stumbled across jsGameSoup, realizing that, while it's only under a 'weak' copyleft free software license (LGPLv3), this had already been done (and quite well at that!)

 Eager to give it a try, this repository is my jsGameSoup playground.